dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 .. image:: defdialog-stringvaluebox.png

-DateTextBox and TimeTextBox used for Date and Time types, respectively.
+DateTextBox and TimeTextBox are used for Date and Time types, respectively.

 .. image:: defdialog-timevaluebox.png